Top 3 tips for managing your time

 LOOK AFTER YOU!

-Managing time is about managing yourself but too often we think that means squeezing as much as possible into our days before falling asleep on the couch exhausted only to get up and do it again tomorrow.
+Managing your time is about managing yourself but too often we think that means squeezing as much as possible into our days before falling asleep on the couch exhausted only to get up and do it again tomorrow.

 You can not do your best work or be there for your family if you don't take time to look after you - and if you have to schedule that time, do it!